AgenticAITest/WMS_Arief_Base_Code/replit.md

 # React Admin - Warehouse Management System

 ## Overview
 This project is a comprehensive admin dashboard built with React, TypeScript, Vite, and Drizzle ORM.
-Its primary purpose is to provide a modular and scalable foundation for warehouse management, including features for managing users, roles, permissions, and multi-tenant organizations with robust authentication and authorization.
-The system aims to streamline warehouse operations, from product and inventory type management to detailed hierarchical setup of warehouses, zones, aisles, shelves, and bins.
+Its primary purpose is to provide a modular and scalable foundation for warehouse management, including features for managing users, roles, permissions, multi-tenant organizations with robust authentication and authorization, and detailed hierarchical setup of warehouses.
+The system aims to streamline warehouse operations, from product and inventory type management to advanced sales order processing (allocation, picking, packing).
 The business vision is to provide a robust, scalable, and intuitive platform for efficient warehouse operations, with market potential in various logistics and supply chain sectors.

 ## User Preferences
 None specified yet